guidance-guarantee-programme/pension_guidance/content/living_abroad.md

 ##Getting more help

-Contact The Pensions Advisory Service for free and impartial advice.
+Contact [The Pensions Advisory Service](http://www.pensionsadvisoryservice.org.uk) for free and impartial advice.

-$C
-**The Pensions Advisory Service**
-Telephone: 0300 123 1047
-Monday to Friday, 9am to 5pm
-$C

 You can find a [financial adviser](/shop-around#getting-financial-advice) to help you choose the right pension option when moving abroad.
 You may be charged a fee for this advice.